Sarah Merion

 What I built

+A peer benchmarking platform from scratch.
+I designed the product, the business model, the sponsorship model, and the go-to-market.
 I cultivated a sponsorship relationship with a publicly traded financial institution from a cold introduction I made 18 months ago.
 As of this writing, the sponsorship is near close.
-That kind of deal doesn't happen in a quarter.
-It happens because someone is willing to play the long game.

 PEER BENCHMARK Risk · Growth · Capacity your org peer 1 peer 2 peer 3 peer 4 peer 5 peer 6